-- ensure that the Group develops a well-defined planned medium term strategy in line with the Board's guidance and its approved business and restructuring plan - review, within the framework of which the Executive Board draws up the annual budget, the business plan and the restructuring plan, the key objectives and goals contained therein and review major business initiatives, before their submission for approval to the Board. - review, analyze and deliberate issues concerning the Group's strategic choices (e.g. strategic partnerships, share capital increase, issuing convertibles and/or launching debt issuance programs, mergers, acquisitions or disposals, the formation of joint ventures, creation or dissolution of special purpose vehicles, dividend distribution and other major investments or disinvestments by the Group etc.), ensuring these being in line with the approved Groups strategy.
-The SPC shall formulate relevant proposals to the Board if: - a) the issue under discussion exceeds € 40 million, while for lower amounts approval will be provided by the Executive Board - b) a decision of the Board is obligatory by Law or by the Bank's contractual commitments - c) it is deemed necessary by the SPC, taking into account the complexity and nature of the strategic choices under discussion - maintain and take all necessary actions on regulatory and internal capital required to cover all types of risks (incl. strategic and reputational risks, as well as other non-quantifiable risks) and to ensure that capital requirements are met at all times - review and evaluate all major Group's initiatives aiming at transforming the business and operating model - monitor on a regular basis the strategic and the key performance indicators of the Group, including the segmental view - review and, as needed, make proposals to the Board on all other issues of strategic importance to the Group.
+- ensure that the Group develops a well-defined planned medium term strategy in line with the Board's guidance and its approved business plan - review, within the framework of which the Executive Board draws up the annual budget and the business plan, the key objectives and goals contained therein and review major business initiatives, before their submission for approval to the Board - review, analyze and deliberate issues concerning the Group's strategic choices (e.g. strategic partnerships, share capital increase, issuing convertibles and/or launching debt issuance programs, mergers, acquisitions or disposals, the formation of joint ventures, creation or dissolution of special purpose vehicles, dividend distribution and other major investments or disinvestments by the Group etc.), ensuring these being in line with the approved Groups strategy.
+The SPC shall formulate relevant proposals to the Board if: - a) the issue under discussion exceeds € 40 million, while for lower amounts approval will be provided by the Executive Board - b) a decision of the Board is obligatory by Law or by the Bank's contractual commitments - c) it is deemed necessary by the SPC, taking into account the complexity and nature of the strategic choices under discussion - submit to the Board for approval proposals relating to the strategy and the budget of the Property Portfolio as described in the Service Level Agreement between Eurobank and Grivalia Management Company - submit to the Board for approval proposals for the acquisitions and disposal of assets other than repossessed assets (as these are defined in the Service Level Agreement between Eurobank and Grivalia Management Company) with book value above € 10 million - submit to the Board for approval proposals for the disposal of repossessed assets (as these are defined in the Service Level Agreement between Eurobank and Grivalia Management Company) with gross book value above € 20 million - maintain and take all necessary actions on regulatory and internal capital required to cover all types of risks (incl. strategic and reputational risks, as well as other non-quantifiable risks) and to ensure that capital requirements are met at all times - · review and evaluate all major Group's initiatives aiming at transforming the business and operating model - monitor on a regular basis the strategic and the key performance indicators of the Group, including the segmental view - review and, as needed, make proposals to the Board on all other issues of strategic importance to the Group.